-Don't let the gray catbird fool you with its mimic calls.
-It can easily mimic popular backyard birds.
-Learn how to attract a gray catbird to your yard, and listen to its song.
+Don’t let the Gray Catbird fool you with its mimic calls.
+It can easily imitate the songs of other popular backyard birds.

-- Nest: Builds nests in garden shrubs or thickets near creeks or swamps.
-Females usually lay four glossy dark greenish-blue eggs; often raises two broods in one season.
+Nest: Builds nest in a garden shrub or thickets near creeks or swamps.
+Female usually lays four glossy teal eggs.

-- Song: Alarm call is a catlike mewing; song is a mix of notes, may mimick other songbirds.
+Voice: Alarm call is a catlike mewing; song is a mix of notes, may mimic other songbirds.

 Diet: Insects and berries.

 Backyard Favorites: Grape jelly and birdbaths.